-The idea of discussing personal safety with younger children can be hard, especially safety issues involving sexuality.
-Children in various sports often find themselves being positioned, caught, assisted, "spotted", or otherwise in appropriate physical contact with coaches.
-By having open conversations with children about their bodies and the types of appropriate touch, you empower children with the knowledge they need in order to recognize any inappropriate physicality from adults.
+The idea of discussing personal safetywith younger children can be hard, especially safety issues involving sexuality.
+Children in various sports often find themselves being positioned, caught, assisted, "spotted", or otherwise in appropriate physical contactwith coaches.
+By having open conversations with children abouttheir bodies and the types of appropriate touch, you empower children with the knowledge they need in orderto recognize any inappropriate physicalityfrom adults.

-"There are parts of your body that your bathing suit covers that are private.
-If anyone touches you there or anywhere else that makes you feel uncomfortable, tell them to stop and tell me or another trusted adult."
+"There are parts ofyour bodythatyour Them bathing suit covers that are private.
+If anyone touches you there oranywhere else that makes you feel uncomfortable, tell them to stop and tell me or another trusted adult."

-IT'S ALL IN THE APPROACH:
+IT'S ALLIN THE APPROACH:

-Kids are more likely to be open and honest with adults when they know they can count on them to listen attentively and react calmly.
-When discussing personal safety, it's important not to overwhelm or scare younger children.
+Kids are more likelyto be open and honestwith adults when theyknow theycan counton them to listen attentively and react calmly.
+When discussing personal safety, it's important notto overwhelm orscare youngerchildren.
 Try to keep the tone of discussion calm and conversational.
-If a child ever discloses an incident of abuse, do your best to respond in a measured and calm manner.
+If a child ever discloses an incident of abuse, do your bestto respond in a measured and calm manner.